School partnerships alliance

 Read bio

-Iain is Deputy Head (Educational Developments and Partnerships) at Wellington College.
+Iain is Director of The Bridge at Wellington College, and co-director of the Festivals of Education.
 He has taught in both state and independent sectors in the UK.
 He has been a Biology teacher; a Head of Year; a Boarding Housemaster; Assistant Head, and Deputy Head.
 He works with all the schools in the Wellington Family to embed the essential Wellington DNA, ethos and culture, sensitively in each new context.
-He is co-director of the Festival of Education.
-He also oversees Educational Conferences, the Wellington College Teaching Alliance, the Independent State School Partnership and the Wheeler Programme, as well as any other partnership or collaborative work undertaken by the school.
+He also oversees Educational Conferences, the Wellington College Teaching Alliance, the Wellington College Student Alliance and the Wheeler Programme, as well as any other partnership or collaborative work undertaken by the school.

 Iain is a trained coach and has introduced and grown a coaching culture at Wellington.
 He has now trained more than 500 teachers there and at other schools to become coaches.
-He is also a governor of Wellington College International School Bangkok and a trustee at Corvus Multi-Academy Trust.
-He is a trust member of Ascend Academy Trust and coordinates the enduring collaboration between Wellington College, The Wellington Academy, Wellington Primary Academy and Wellington Eagles Primary.
+He is also a governor of Wellington College International School Bangkok and was a founding trustee at Corvus Multi-Academy Trust.
+He has also been a trust member of Ascend Academy Trust and continues to coordinate the historic collaboration between Wellington College and The Wellington Academy.

 David Laws